nikolajlauridsen/PrawWallpaperDownloader/README.md

 Download a bunch of wallpapers from the hot sections of r/wallpapers

-And it doesn't even have to be wallpapers!
+It doesn't even have to be wallpapers!
 PrawPapers will download images from any subreddit

 Going into a little more detail the script will: